 We can also present the workshop directly to your organisation.
 If you’d like to find out more about in-house workshops please contact us.

-- Know what the Cybercrimes Bill covers.
+- Know what cyber crime and security law is and what the Cyber Bill in particular covers.

 - Apply your knowledge and understanding to influence the legislative process and plan for the commencement of the Bill.